Love writing? Become a QS Student Ambassador and share your business school experiences with students around the world

 CV references available upon request for regular contributors

-Former QS Student Ambassador Jessica-Lee Cole says: “I really enjoyed writing for QS.
+Former QS Student Writer Jessica-Lee Cole says: “I really enjoyed writing for QS.
 When I contacted the site to see if they were accepting writing submissions, I was looking to develop my writing skills and build a bit of a portfolio of work.

 "I was so thrilled to find out that not only would they be happy to have me write for them, they would also pay me. £30 goes a long way as a student!”